 - 8.1 Subject to amendment from time to time by the Head of Regulatory Services it is the intention of the Council to offer the following service levels: - 8.2 You are able to contact the customer service team by email, through the website, or by phone who will take your enquiry and details of which will be passed to the appropriate member of the licensing team.
-This process is to reduce the need for licence-holders to travel to the council offices and to allow the team to deal with enquiries as effectively as possible.

-8.3 The customer services team can be contacted by phone on 01923 776611 from 8:30am to 5:30pm, Monday to Thursday and 8:30 to 5:00pm on Fridays (excluding Bank Holidays).

-- 8.4 The One Stop Shop is open for visitors from 8.30am to 5.00pm, Monday to Thursday, 8.30am to 4:30pm Fridays (excluding Bank Holidays) at Three Rivers House, Northway Rickmansworth WD3 1RL (this is subject to change at the Councils discretion).
+This process is to reduce the need for licence-holders to travel to the council offices and to allow the team to deal with enquiries as effectively as possible. - 8.3 The customer services team can be contacted by phone on 01923 776611 from 8:30am to 5:30pm, Monday to Thursday and 8:30 to 5:00pm on Fridays (excluding Bank Holidays). - 8.4 The Visitor Centre is open for visitors from 9am to 4pm, Monday to Friday (excluding Bank Holidays) at Three Rivers House, Northway Rickmansworth WD3 1RL (this is subject to change at the Councils discretion).
 Drivers are encouraged to e-mail general enquiries to: enquiries@threerivers.gov.uk or licensing.team@threerivers.gov.uk - 8.5 Although the Council has 28 days to issue a licence upon receipt of a valid application, the Licensing section will strive to:- - Issue a private hire driver/hackney carriage driver licence as promptly as possible and usually within 7 working days of the application being validated - Issue a private hire/hackney carriage vehicle licence as promptly as possible and usually within 7 working days of the date of receipt of a complete and valid application - Issue change of vehicle licences as promptly as possible and usually within 2 working days of the application being validated.